 - Advance directives for mental health matters

-Learn more about health care directives and living wills during a free consultation with our estate planning attorneys in St. Petersburg.
+Learn more about health care directives and living wills during a consultation with our estate planning attorneys in St. Petersburg.
 Call (727) 240-2350 today.

 What Is a Living Will?

 A living will expresses to doctors – and others a person’s wishes – regarding the use of life-sustaining medical procedures under three conditions in Florida: an end-stage condition, terminal condition, and a persistent vegetative state.
 A living will is NOT a substitute for a health care surrogate or durable medical power of attorney.

 Living wills can be written in general or very specific terms.
 Elder law attorneys are typically more knowledgeable about many different circumstances for which a living will may be indicated.
 Living wills should not be merely simple forms but should be as thorough as possible in communicating an individual’s wishes.

 The Health Care Surrogate Designation, or Health Care Power of Attorney, is a powerful document that can be used by your surrogate (the person you name) to assist you when you are unable to make your own medical decisions.